JensSegaert/Resistorvalue_OpenCV/README.md

 ### Cluster training
-If you want to plot the Blue and Red values of the clusters RGB-values:
+If you want to plot the Blue and Red values of the clusters RGB-values like the image above:
 Run one of the 'color_detection_training...'- scripts.
-The one i focused on and used data from is 'color_detection_training_specific_resistorfactory' The script 'color_detection_training_general_colors' is not trained enough (not enough pictures for training).
+The training set i used data from is the folder named: 'color_detection_training_specific_resistorfactory' The script 'color_detection_training_general_colors' is not trained enough (not enough pictures for training).

 ### Clustercenters